YasserHassan03/RISCV-CPU/personal statements/James.md

 ## PC Register

-Inside the Program counter there is also a register which is used to make the program memory asynchronous.
+Inside the Program counter there is also a register which is used to store the next program counter value.
 This was already implemented from lab4 however required some minor adjustments in order to fit with the recommended memory map.
 The first address is set to 0xBFC00000 for the instruction memory.
 ```verilog
 module PCReg #(